Polygons inscribed in Jordan curves with prescribed edge ratios: Introduction

-The paper is organized as follows: In next section we introduce a configuration space which parameterizes all candidate $J$-cyclic pseudo-polygons and then reduce the problem to computing the topological degree of the associated test map.
-In~\Cref{S-3} we determine the topological degree via deformation method.
-A key ingredient is to establish the property that the pre-image of the test map stays away from the boundary (see~\Cref{L-3-5}).
-In~\Cref{S-4} we give the proofs of~\Cref{T-1-2} and~\Cref{T-1-6}.
-In~\Cref{S-5}, we pose some questions for further developments.
-The last section contains an appendix concerning some results in manifold theory.
+The paper is organized as follows: In next section we prove a lemma concerning polygonal curve inscribed in simple continuous arcs.
+We use the simplex $\Delta^{n-1}$ to parameterize all candidate inscribed polygonal curves and reduce the proof to determining the topological degree of the associated test map.
+In Section~\ref{S-3} we give proofs of the mains theorems.
+The key ingredient of this part is showing Theorem~\ref{T-1-2} by exhausting the given Jordan curve via a sequence of simple continuous arcs.
+Under the assumption that $J$ has a non-vanishing derivative at $A_0$, we assert that the resulting inscribed polygonal curve converges to a desired polygon.
+In Section~\ref{S-4}, we pose some questions for further developments.

-Throughout this paper, we use $\operatorname{arg}(\cdot)$ to denote the argument of a non-zero complex number and we use $o(\cdot)$ to indicate that the decay rate of a certain function or sequence is faster than that of another function or sequence.
+Throughout this paper, we use $o(\cdot)$ to indicate that the decay rate of a certain function or sequence is faster than that of another function or sequence.

-\textbf{\textsl{Acknowledgment}.} Y. Xu was supported by the National Natural Science Foundation of China (No. 11631010) and the Postgraduate Scientific Research Innovation Project of Hunan Province (No. CX20210397).
-Z. Zhou was supported by the National Natural Science Foundation of China (No. 11631010).